Mexico Packing List: What to Take South of The Border

-The Outbreaker Backpack, outfitted with obsessive organization and premium ergonomics, is perfect for a trip to Mexico with plenty of space left for souvenirs.
-It packs like a suitcase so you can see what you packed easily.
-The fully adjustable harness, waterproof sailcloth (a dream if you’re worried about rain), and superior internal organization ensure a comfortable carry in a bag that’s easy to pack.
+The Outbreaker Backpack, outfitted with obsessive organization and premium ergonomics, is perfect for a trip to Mexico.
+The Outbreaker opens like a suitcase so you can see what you packed easily.
+The fully-adjustable harness allows for a perfect fit for your body.

 Shorts or Skirt

 For women, shorts aren’t commonly worn in Mexico but are nice to have at the beach.
 I’d recommend bringing a skirt and a pair of athletic shorts (for outdoor activities or as a beach cover-up).
 A maxi skirt is my preference since I can wear it in cool weather or tie a knot in it to turn it into a midi or mini skirt in warm weather.

 For men, two pairs of shorts (my partner brought one that doubled as a swimsuit, and one to wear) should be enough, especially if you don’t plan on being on the beach your entire trip.